-The Occupational Health and Safety Regulations prescribes that an employee whose work presents a potential hazard to his/her toes, metatarsal area or soles of his/her feet must wear safety footwear.
+The Occupational Health and Safety Regulations prescribes that an employee whose work presents a potential hazard to their toes, metatarsal area or soles of their feet must wear safety footwear that meets the requirements of CSA Standards Workers Compensation Act Occupational Health and Safety Regulation (last amended August 22, 2022 by B.C Reg.
+116/2022) Part 8.22.

-- (i) The Board will pay an annual safety footwear allowance of seventy five dollars (\$75.00) to such employees. - (ii) The allowance will be paid in September each year. - (iii) The safety footwear purchased must be CSA approved. - (iv) A new employee must provide his/her own safety footwear as a condition of initial employment. - (v) The Board will prorate the annual payment to a new employee after the conclusion of his/her probationary period.
+- The Board will reimburse eligible employees for the purchase of approved safety boots in the amount of three hundred dollars (\$300) once every twelve months (school year) upon receiving proof of purchase. - (ii) The safety footwear purchased must be CSA approved. - (iii) A new employee must provide their own safety footwear as a condition of initial employment. - (iv) The Board will provide the annual payment to a new employee after the conclusion of their probationary period upon receiving proof of purchase.